-Variable in height and with narrow leaves Diplolaena angustiflora is commonly called the Yanchep Rose.
+Variable in height and with narrow leaves Diplolaena angustifolia is commonly called the Yanchep Rose.
 From Western Australia it is found in the Gnangara-moore State Forest north of Perth and nearby areas

-This is a species that has fine liner foliage, the flowers tend to hang downwards and it will grow to form a dense bush in good conditions.
+This is an evergreen shrub and a Diplolaena species that has fine liner foliage, the flowers tend to hang downwards and it will grow to form a dense bush in good conditions.

 Excellent for attracting bees, birds and butterflies to the garden